tahir80/Pavillion/README.md

 ## Admin Controls
 In addition to managing workers in the active and waiting queue, We have also provided basic admin controls for;
 1. Creating a new project
-2. Creating a HIT/task on Amazon Mechanical
+2. Creating a HIT/task on Amazon Mechanical Turk (MTurk)
 3. Stopping a current job maually --> this will auto-submit HITs from all workers
 4. Expiring a HIT
-5. migrating workers manually if needed from waiting to active queue
+5. Migrating workers manually if needed from waiting to active queue

 ## What is missing?
 You need to write your own code for the following;